sunzhe96/data-structures/README.md

 # Data Structures

-This projects is my implementations of some basic data structures.
+This project is my implementations of some basic data structures.
 The implementation is in the Go programming language.

 ## Data Type